wechatShitProgram/gitea-related/Introduction.md

     </tr>
     <tr>
         <td>Stimulus</td>
-        <td colspan="4">Users, especially enterprise users, may have more security concerns and want more security</td>
+        <td colspan="4">Users, especially enterprise users, may have more security concerns and want more security with 2FA</td>
     </tr>
     <tr>
         <td>Response</td>